gstache/Sakuranov/# Space Cruise Murder Mystery.md

 - A Vassal of the heirarchy of domain kirido surveying one of their colony worlds (Mibu Tokogawlsi)
 - A well-seasoned captain (viseli zhukarwa) facing a disciplinary hearing on their return for a dockside slight of an Imperial representative
 - An ambitious First Officer with sights set on their future command (Moloto)
-- A Mysterious tourist with a secret (anastasia)
+- A Mysterious tourist with a secret (Anastasia Osu aka Daimyo Kyr Fujschev, the recently vanished general-savant, only 25 years old)
 - A well-loved chief steward on their final tour (sirja)
 - Imperator Praetorius, the Vassal's chief bodyguard
 - Security Chief Ibanez (he/him), ethnically gujranya